SREEHARI1994/facial_recognition/README.md

 ## 🚀 Unique Features

-✅ **Works the same on all Operating systems be it Windows,Linux or Mac and also installs the same on all** ✅ **Works the same on CPU and GPUs.
-Instantaneous face recognition on simple CPUs** ✅ **Works on its own and doesn't require the installation of any other libraries** ✅ **Images can be passed as either files or as arrays and therefore very easy to use on existing large         databases of images of people**
+✅ **Works the same on all Operating systems be it Windows,Linux or Mac and also installs the same on all** ✅ **Has the highest possible accuracy of 86.17% on the massive CelebA dataset**
+✅ **Works the same on CPU and GPUs.
+Instantaneous face recognition on simple CPUs**
+✅ **Works on its own and doesn't require the installation of any other libraries**
+✅ **Images can be passed as either files or as arrays and therefore very easy to use on existing large         databases of images of people**

 ---